 A quick search on the internet reveals how revered he was with many a glowing tribute penned by Bolton fans, reminiscing of better times.
 There is even an indie band from Preston named after him as well as, no doubt, many Bolton teenagers will have some reference to his name in their own somewhere.

-Ivan Campo Ramos, to give him his full name, was born in San Sebastian, part of the Basque Country in northern Spain, on 21st February 1974.
+Ivan Campo Ramos was born in San Sebastian, part of the Basque Country in northern Spain, on 21st February 1974.
 He started his football career at Segunda Division B side Alaves in 1993 but within five years had earned himself a move to Real Madrid with whom he was a key player as they won the Champions League two years later.
 Another two years on from that though the dream had turned sour with Campo becoming the scapegoat for problems at the club during that time.
 It would see him loaned out to a lower light of the Premier League in what was assumed to be the beginning of the end for the centre-half, how wrong that proved to be.

 Campo loved his adopted home and it was with true sadness that he wrote an open letter on his departure from the club in 2008, released by Gary Megson, Allardyce having left for Newcastle United 12 months earlier having not been backed by the board in his push for a Champions League spot.
 Campo wrote the letter as he didn’t get the chance to say goodbye properly to the fans at the stadium.
 He thanked them for the support and love they showed, remarking on the bond between them, also thanking Allardyce for saving him – he had been depressed and hadn’t played for a year prior to his arrival at Bolton.

 Campo stayed a little longer in England, signing for Ipswich Town following his departure from the Lancashire club prior to eventually ending his career in the Cypriot second division two years later at AEK Larnaca, helping them back to the first division in the process.